 If you notice your doxie “walking like a cowboy,” you may want to consult with your vet.

 Dachshund puppies can be born with either Pes Varus or Pes Valgus, both of which are angular limb deformities.
 Pes Varus causes the legs to bow inward, while Pes Valgus causes them to bow outward.
 Symptoms begin to show as the puppy gets older and the growth plate closes sooner than normal.
-It will often appear when a puppy is between four and six months old, but it can appear later than that.
+It will often appear when a puppy is between four and six months old, but it can appear later in life.
 If the condition progresses to the point in which the dog experiences lameness, a vet will most likely need to perform surgery.

 20. Stomach Issues